qual_logo.jpg

 REFUNDS/CANCELLATIONS

-No refunds will be provided less than 45 days prior to the course.
+No refunds will be provided less than 30 days prior to the course.
 ISA limits class sizes to 20 registrants.
 If you cancel, we may not be able to re-fill your spot.
 Cancellations received 30-45 days prior to the course are only permitted if a replacement is available.
 No refunds are provided within 30 days of the class.
-Final rosters are delivered to ISA at that time.
+Final rosters are delivered to ISA at that time and class exam materials are prepared.

-Beginning in Fall 2025, ISA plans to launch TRAQ 3.0 with a new course agenda, manual, and Tree Risk Assessment Form.
-Anyone attending a class with the new agenda will be able to hold their TRAQ credential for 7 years.
-(An increase of 2 years from the current 5 years.)
+ISA launched TRAQ 3.0 in Fall 2025 with a new course agenda, manual, and Tree Risk Assessment Form.
+Those that earn the TRAQ 3.0 credential won’t need to renew for 7 years.
+(An increase of 2 years from the old 5 years.)
 If you wish to renew after 7 years, TRAQ holders will need to attend a full course and pass both exams to requaify for an additional 7 years.

-Current TRAQ credential holders will no longer have the option of a one-day renewal course (live or virtual) and exams.
+One-day renewal courses and exams (live or virtual) are no longer offered.
 Attendance at a full 2 1/2 day TRAQ course and passing both exams will be required to renew for an additional 7 years.

 TRAQ COURSES

-December 3-5, 2025 TRAQ 3-DAY COURSE FOR NEW APPLICANTS Universidad de Puerto Rico en Utuado Carr.
-123 Km.
-52.2 Barrio Salto Arriba Utuado, Puerto Rico 00641 ISA has launched TRAQ 3.0!
+March 13-15, 2025 TRAQ 3-DAY COURSE FOR NEW APPLICANTS Prisma Health Welcome Center at Unity Park 111 Welborn Street Greenville, SC 29601 ISA has launched TRAQ 3.0!
 This new version of TRAQ will require that you verify your eligibility before you register for a TRAQ course.
 Please read the “ISA TRAQ Application Guide” to be very clear about the full course prerequisites and details about the credential and the courses.
+Then, be prepared to follow the steps below….

 Be sure you are prepared to register at least 30 days prior to the class.
 Registration will close when class capacity is reached.
 Register early!!
 Additional information can be found on the ISA Southern Chapter website at https://www.isasouthern.org/traq-events